Digital Devil Story: Megami Tensei: Release

-The PC version of the game was published by Telenet Japan for PC88, MSX, X1 and FM-7 models between July and September 1987.
+The PC version of the game was published by Telenet Japan for the NEC PC-8801(mkIISR), MSX2, Sharp X1 and Fujitsu FM77AV models between July and September 1987.
 The PC88 version was re-released on April 25, 2006 by Kadokawa Shoten as part of a collection of fifteen games for the platform.

 The Famicom version of Digital Devil Story: Megami Tensei was published by Namco on September 11, 1987.
 This version was later re-released through Atlus's dedicated mobile store; first for NTT DoCoMo mobile devices on February 26, 2004, then through the Vodafone live! service on December 1 of that year, and finally for BREW services on September 29, 2005.
 The mobile versions, while direct ports, featured graphical improvements, automatic mapping of dungeons and the ability to save anywhere in the game.
-The Famicom version is planned to be re-released as part of Namcot Collection volume 3 in October 2020 in Japan.
+The Famicom version was re-released as part of Namcot Collection volume 3 in October 2020 in Japan.

 The game received an enhanced port for the Super Famicom by Japanese developer Opera House, combining the game with its sequel.
 For this version, the graphics were reworked, the gameplay adjusted, and the demon artwork redrawn by then-established series illustrator Kazuma Kaneko.
 The music was arranged by Hitoshi Sakimoto.
 Titled Kyuuyaku Megami Tensei, the port was released on March 31, 1995.
 This version was re-released on the Virtual Console for Wii on July 3, 2012.

 No version of the game has been released outside Japan.
 This has been attributed to Nintendo's policy of censoring religious references in games, which rendered the early Megami Tensei titles unsuitable for localization due to their central religious elements.
 A fan translation of Kyuuyaku Megami Tensei was released on August 28, 2014.